Explore the Sciences

 - EDP 301A Assessment and Evaluation in Educational Settings

-- EDT 431 Adolescent Science Methods
+- TCE 431 Adolescent Science Methods

 This major prepares you to teach any course offered in the science department of a junior or senior high school.
 Some Science Education majors combine teacher licensure with an Arts and Science major.
 Additionally, students who obtain additional education may choose to pursue roles in educational administration.

 The Urban Cohort is a community-based approach to teacher education.
 Miami faculty and Urban Cohort students collaborate with high-need schools and community-based organizations to prepare teachers who are grounded in the life of the community.Learn about Urban Cohort

 Miami’s annual teaching-specific job fair connects our undergraduate and alumni teacher candidates with school districts from across the country.

 By teaching abroad, Miami pre-service candidates can broaden their horizons by gaining an increased understanding of cultural differences, compare and contrast schools abroad with those in the United States, and gain confidence in their teaching abilities.About Teaching Abroad

 My professors were so inspiring, and my science teaching methods classes taught me practical and effective techniques to actively engage my students in science learning.
 (I still use these techniques when planning my lessons today!)
 Teaching can be challenging, but I can confidently report that you really CAN make a difference for your students.